Daily readings

 Wednesday, October 22, 2025

 John Paul II.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationJohn Paul II